ikrambrouzi-112/EcoReport/README.md

 * A structured platform for submitting incident reports
 * Real-time tracking of report status
-* An admin dashboard for managing reports
+* An admin dashboard for efficient management
 * A points and certification system to encourage citizen participation

 ---